ros2-rust/ros2_rust/docs/writing_a_simple_publisher_and_subscriber.md

 # Writing a simple publisher and subscriber (RUST)
-* Goal: Create and run a publisher and subscriber node using Python.
+* Goal: Create and run a publisher and subscriber node using RUST.
 * Tutorial level: Beginner
 * Time: 20 minutes
 <details><summary>Background</summary>